VBPrabhu/AngulartoIonic/README.md

-# Angular and TypeScript Hello World Project
+# Start create Angular Basic Project

+clone git repository and check the angular code and angular converted code

 Here's what is in the project: